Glycine

 - ^ Gomeza J, et al. Lessons from the knocked-out glycine transporters.
 Handb Exp Pharmacol.
 (2006)

-- ^ Zhong Z, et al. L-Glycine: a novel antiinflammatory, immunomodulatory, and cytoprotective agent.
+- ^ Zhong Z, et al. L-Glycine: a novel joint comfort, immunomodulatory, and cytoprotective agent.
 Curr Opin Clin Nutr Metab Care.
 (2003)

 - ^ a b Melendez-Hevia E, Paz-Lugo PD.
 Branch-point stoichiometry can generate weak links in metabolism: the case of glycine biosynthesis.
 J Biosci.
 (2008)